Scientific Core Facilities and Services

 Enabling Technology Department

 The Enabling Technology Department is headed by the Chief Enabling Technology Officer Prof. Elisa May.
-She oversees the following Core Facilities: Antibodies, Cellular Tools, Chemical Biology (with EMBL), Dieter Morszeck Biorepository, Electron Microscopy, Flow Cytometry, Light Microscopy, Microarray, Next Generation Sequencing, Proteomics, Single Cell OpenLab, Small Animal Imaging, and the Scullery.
+She oversees the following Core Facilities: Antibodies, Cellular Tools, Chemical Biology (with EMBL), Dieter Morszeck Biorepository, Electron Microscopy, Flow Cytometry, Light Microscopy, Microarray, Next Generation Sequencing, Preclinical and Translational Pathology, Proteomics, Single-cell OpenLab, Small Animal Imaging, and the Scullery.
 The Department is also involved in two projects on biomage data management: the DFG project "Information Infrastructure for BioImage Data Management – I3D:bio", and the consortium "NFDI4BioImage" in the National Research Data Infrastructure NFDI, where Prof. May serves as a Co-Speaker.

 -